 7. You only focus on achieving one goal at a time, and you struggle each time.

-In order to keep achieving your goals, one right after the others, you need to build the healthy habits to do so.
+In order to keep achieving your goals and understanding how to achieve goals, one right after the others, you need to build the healthy habits to do so.
 For instance, if you want to write a book, developing a habit of writing each morning.
 If you want to lose weight and eventually run a marathon, develop a habit of running each morning.
 Focus on buildign habits, and your other goals in the future will come easier.

 Studies show that it takes about 66 days on average to change or develop a habit.
 If you focus on forming one habit every 66 days, that’ll get you closer to accomplishing your goals, and you’ll also build the capability to achieve more and more goals later on with the help of your newly formed habits.